artefactual/artefactual.github.io/docs/digipres.rst

 -----------------------------

-Digital preservation is the set of actions, standards and processes involved in making digital or digitalized content available in the future.
+Digital preservation is the set of actions, standards and processes involved in making digital or digitized content available and authentic in the future

 Digital preservation might involve standard IT storage solutios, with a layer of additional needs to be met.